AI4Food/AI4FoodDB/README.md

 - **DS6: Vital Signs.** Clinical data available at `datasets/vitalsigns.tsv`.
 For a more detailed description of each dataset, please access the `datasets` directory.

-## Citation and License
+## Citation
-This project is licensed under a Creative Commons Attribution 4.0 International License.
-See license file at `LICENSE.md`.

 If you use data from this project, please cite:

 *Romero-Tapiador S, Lacruz-Pleguezuelos B, Tolosana R et al. AI4FoodDB: A Database for Personalized e-Health Nutrition and Life Style through Wearable Devices and Artificial Intelligence.
 2023.
 (Under Review)*

+## Contact:
+If you have any questions, please contact us at ruben.tolosana@uam.es, or enrique.carrillo@imdea.org

+## License
+This project is licensed under a Creative Commons Attribution 4.0 International License.
+See license file at `LICENSE.md`.